linkerd/linkerd2/README.md

 - discourse
 -->

-:balloon: Welcome to conduit! :wave:
+:balloon: Welcome to Conduit! :wave:

 Conduit is an ultralight service mesh for Kubernetes from the makers of [linkerd].
 It features a native proxy, written in [Rust][rust], that boasts the performance of C without